Rika290/Rika290/README.md

 - 👋 Hi, this is  Rithika
 -  An aspiring Data Analyst  interested to learn  and gain professional experience in the field of Data Science
--  I am currently doing projects related to Analysis, Machine Learning.
+-  I am currently doing projects related to Analysis, Machine Learning using Python, MySQL and PowerBI.

 <!---